legendu-net/blog/misc/content/2019-08-24-tips-on-subprocess.markdown

   Notice that in Python 3.7+ you can capture the output and error by one simple option `capture_output=True`.
   It is equivalent to the options `stdout=PIPE, stderr=PIPE` in older versions of Python.

-3. Sometimes running `subprocess.run(cmd)` in a JupyterLab notebook prints nothing even the command `cmd` indeed has output.
+3. Sometimes running `subprocess.run(cmd)` in a JupyterLab notebook prints nothing even the command `cmd` indeed has output in command-line.
   This is likely due to the fact that the command `cmd` output everything to stderr instead of stdout by mistake.